 Photographer, Meropi Mitrou, was born in Greece in 1978.
 At an early age she had an eye for photography without any prior schooling, having already completed several shootings on her own.
 However, she felt as though it would be essential to receive a more formal education in the field.
 With that being said, she attended the Intergraphics College for Photography and the Stereosis Art School for Photography from 2006 to 2009 in Thessaloniki, Greece.
 Thereafter, she was quick to begin presenting her work and made her first appearance in the industry in 2007 in Thessaloniki, Greece.
-She gained further experience by participating in video art and director of photography seminars and workshops organized by the French and British Council, as well as workshops hosted by the infamous Swedish photographer, JS Enghstrom.
+She gained further experience by participating in video art and director of photography seminars and workshops organised by the French and British Council, as well as workshops hosted by the in famous Swedish photographer, JS Enghstrom.

-Since 2007, she has worked as an administrative printer and developer in black and white photography, as well as color photography.
+Since 2007, she has worked as an administrative printer and developer in black and white photography, as well as colour photography.
 She has also worked as a curator in photography exhibitions and festivals, as a director of photography and executive producer in video arts and film documentaries, in addition she has worked as a freelance photographer in commercial, travel, documentary and contemporary photography.